South Dayi District: Roads

 The N2 Highway from Tema through Jasikan to Bawku and Kulungugu cuts through the district from south to north.
 It enters the district from Asikuma in the Asuogyaman District of the Eastern Region.
 It then runs through the Peki towns including Dzake, Blengo and Adzokoe.
 It continues through Todome and Kpeve, the capital to Have-Etoe where it intersects the R26 Regional Highway.

 Volta Lake

 There is a thriving market at Dzemeni on the eastern edge of the Volta Lake.
 The Dodi Island, a popular stop for ferry services is just west of Dzemeni.

 Airports

 There is no airport in the district.
-The nearest one is the Kotoka International Airport in Accra.
-The construction of an airport at Ho, capital of the Volta Region started in 2015.
+The nearest airport is the Ho Airport in the capital of the region.
+Its construction started in 2015.
+Due to financial reasons however, regular commercial flights to the airport have been suspended by the domestic airlines.
+The nearest airport with regular flights is the Kotoka International Airport in Accra.